Batcave: The Lego Batman Movie

 The Batcave is featured in The Lego Batman Movie.
-This version of the Batcave is more larger as it contains many versions of the Batmobile, Bat-themed vehicles and Batsuits.
-It is controlled by Batman's sentient, HAL-9000-like, Batcomputer (voiced by Siri), nicknamed 'Puter', who, as Batman enters the Batcave through a secret road on Wayne Island, asks him the password, which is "Iron Man sucks".
+This version of the Batcave is larger and contains many versions of the Batmobile, Bat-themed vehicles and Batsuits.
+It is controlled by Batman's sentient, HAL-9000-like, Batcomputer (voiced by Siri), nicknamed 'Puter'.

 Television

 Batman

 The 1960s live-action Batman TV series featured the Batcave extensively, and portrayed it as a large but well-lit cavern containing an atomic power generator, a chemistry lab, punch-card computers, and other electronic crime-fighting devices, almost always prominently labeled with their function.
 In this incarnation, it primarily served as a crime lab and garage for the Batmobile.
-In this version, the Batcave is accessed from Wayne Manor via two Bat-Poles (one marked BRUCE and the other marked DICK), which are hidden behind a bookcase that can be opened by turning a switch hidden inside a bust of Shakespeare.
+In this version, the Batcave is accessed from Wayne Manor via two Bat-Poles, which are hidden behind a bookcase that can be opened by turning a switch hidden inside a bust of Shakespeare.
 When Bruce and Dick slide down these Bat-Poles, they are instantly outfitted in their costumes before reaching the landing pads at the bottom.
 The Bat-Poles can also be used to lift Bruce and Dick up from the Batcave to Wayne Manor by use of the steamjet-propelled landing pads.
 The Batcave is also accessible via a service elevator used by Alfred.

 Early animation

 The Bat-Cave was first seen in animation in episodes of The Batman/Superman Hour, Super Friends, and The New Adventures of Batman.
 In these cartoons, the Batcomputer is present as usual.
-The voice of the Batcomputer was portrayed by Lou Scheimer in The New Adventures of Batman.
+The voice of the Batcomputer was done by Lou Scheimer in The New Adventures of Batman.